Liverpool man charged in soccer parade incident that injured scores - UPI.com

 Seven of the people who were injured remain hospitalized.

-"I hope that all of those who were injured or witnessed this terrible incident are able -- and given time -- to heal and recover," Merseyside Police Assistant Chief Jenny Sims said at a news conference, local media reported.
+"I hope that all of those who were injured or witnessed this terrible incident are able -- given time -- to heal and recover," Merseyside Police Assistant Chief Constable Jenny Sims said at a Thursday news conference.

 Related

+Doyle was charged Thursday with two counts of unlawful and malicious grievous bodily harm with intent to cause grievous bodily harm, two counts of attempted unlawful and malicious grievous bodily harm and one count of dangerous driving.

+He remains in policy custody and is to make his first appearance at Liverpool Magistrates Court on Friday morning.

 Doyle was arrested on suspicion of attempted murder, dangerous driving offenses and driving while "unfit through drugs," police reported.
-He is scheduled to appear in court on Friday.
 Police said the incident was not terrorism related and is believed to be an isolated event.

-Local media reported that the driver of the vehicle followed an ambulance into the area that was supposed to have been restricted to traffic for the parade, local media reported.
+Local media reported that police believe that the driver of the vehicle followed an ambulance into the area that was supposed to have been restricted to traffic for the parade.

 Doyle's LinkedIn profile says that he is the head of cyber initiatives at a data center and served in the Royal Marines from 1990 to 1994.
 Local media reported that Doyle is a married father of three.